 5G - converged networks

 5G describes the next phase of mobile telecommunications standards beyond the current 4G/LTE.
 The fifth mobile radio generation is being developed on the basis of International Mobile Telecommunication-2020 Conference.
 5G allows for an application end-to-end latency of 4 to 1 milliseconds, according to the International Telecommunication Union (ITU).
 The technology is capable of at least 10 Gbps upload and 20 Gbps download data transmission rates.
 Devices and applications will automatically select the network which best suits their needs.
 Industry and research expect a commercial roll-out of 5G in 2020.
 Read more about the latest policy developments concerning 5G in the EU.

-Pros: 5G offers improvements in coverage, signalling efficiency, transmission rates (min.
-1 Gbps), and reduced latency.
+- Pros: 5G offers improvements in coverage, signalling efficiency, transmission rates and reduced latency.
 Unlike in existing networks, 5G will include many different radio technologies – each optimised for a specific need (e.g. Internet of Things, critical communications, connecting cars, houses and energy infrastructures).

-Cons: Most of the current services are not yet in need of such high-speed data transmission rates.
+- Cons: Most of the current services are not yet in need of such high-speed data transmission rates.
 This will change as new applications in need of enormous capacities develop.
-Therefore, high-speed connections provide the basis for which telcos are in charge of upgrading or newly building the required infrastructure.

-Cons: Although technically feasible at the moment, vectoring is incompatible with local-loop unbundling but future standard amendments could bring this forward.
+- Cons: Although technically feasible now, Vectoring is incompatible with local-loop unbundling but future standard amendments could bring this forward.
 It can be considered an unsustainable bridging solution.

 Besides the method of fault rectification through vectoring, in terms of achieving higher bandwidths on copper-based infrastructure, the method is pursued, to transmit signals at a higher frequencies range.
-G.fast and VDSL2 Annex Q are technologies which reach, in combination with vectoring and the transmission of signals with 35 megahertz (VDSL2 Annex Q) or 100 megahertz and more (G.fast), bandwidths of several hundred Mbps via copper cable, however, only via relatively short distances (aggregate rates of 300 Mbps within 250 m efficiency range).
+G.fast, Next Generation G.fast and VDSL2 are technologies which reach, in combination with vectoring and the transmission of signals with 35 megahertz (VDSL2) or 100 megahertz and more (G.fast), gigabit bandwidths via copper cable.
 Therefore, this technology is primarily intended to be used for FTTB and FTTH infrastructures.
 With the XG-Fast technology, lab test data transmission rates of more than 11 Gbps on two 50 metres long bundled cable pair have been proven.
 Due to the low reach, XG-Fast currently demonstrates only an in-house cabling technology.

-The pros and cons of G.fast and VDSL2 Annex Q are similar to those of Vectoring mentioned above.
+The pros and cons of G.fast and VDSL2 are similar to those of Vectoring mentioned above.

 Low Earth Orbit (LEO) Satellites